ellieeadington/sei66-project01/readme.md

 ## Key Learnings / Takeaways

-### Working through the ideation and build logically saves time
+### Plan solidly
-> Really cementing exactly how I want the game to look and function, along with generating user stories  initially will make the build process a lot smoother.
+> Really cementing exactly how I want the game to look and function, along with generating more thorough user stories initially will make the build process a lot smoother.
+Going forward, I would have planned the build more rigorously to ensure that I spent less time going back and editing and updating my code to satisfy new requirements as I developed my ideas.

-### Comment as you go and analyse
-> Commenting through your code as you go and analysing what you have written will help you understand where you have made mistakes / done something illogically.
-Similarly, it will help you streamline your code as you go.
-When I began writing up my presentation, I spotted some issues with my code that needed fixing.
+### Read through code with fresh eyes
+> At the end of the project I read through all of my code again and added pseudocode to support my presentation, and this really helped me to understand where I had made errors or could have written more elegant code, and it helped me to refactor my code.

 ## Bugs
 > The datetime logs approx 1 min before the game ends, and the function is run to store and access the datetime.

 ## Future Improvements

-> - Making the game 2 player
+> - Giving the user the option to play the game with another user.
 > - Saving game data in local server in case of accidentally closing down the page.
 > - Sorting the scores by datetime as well as highest scores
-> - Fix up the CSS!
-> - Providing a clue for the user
-> - Word categories
+> - As this was our first project, we were not able to use third-party APIs or have a database connection meaning that the random words generated for each round were hardcoded, and I was not able to provide clues for the user.
+If I were to continue working on this game I would definitely amend this.
-> - Improve the animations and interactivity - such as adding a mouseover/mouseleave event > > - listener
+> - Improve the animations and interactivity - such as adding a mouseover/mouseleave event listener